Inspiring people to practice kindness and pass it on to others

 Kids can help their parents by being willing to do chores like raking the leaves, without complaining or procrastinating.

 i have been doing this all my life but the benifits is awesome its part of my thinking

-Posted about 1 year ago by Gerry from australia
+Posted over 1 year ago by Gerry from australia

 I like to do it with my friends because it makes it fun

 Posted 5 months ago by J from Orange Beach, Alabama

 I think you should help them out because if they have more than one job and doesn't have time, you should give them a helping hand if you don't have to do anything on you're spare time.